-- A. Legislative land use reviews, unless stated otherwise in Subsections B or Cthrough D, below, are assigned to the Planning and Sustainability Commission, who will make a recommendation to City Council. - B. Design Gauidelines in Historic Districts and Conservation Districts are adopted require a recommendation by from the Historic Landmarks Commission before being submitted to the City Council for adoption. - C. Design guidelines in design districts are adopted require a recommendation by from the Design Commission before being submitted to the City Council for adoption. - D. Historic Landmark and Conservation Landmark designation and removal and Significant Resource identification require a recommendation from the Historic Landmarks Commission before being submitted to the City Council for adoption. - DE.
+- A. Legislative land use reviews, unless stated otherwise in Subsections B or Cthrough D, below, are assigned to the Planning and Sustainability Commission, who will make a recommendation to City Council. - B. Design Gguidelines infor Historic Districts and Conservation Districts are assigned to the Historic Landmarks Commission, who will make a recommendation to City Councilrequire a recommendation from the Historic Landmarks Commission before being submitted to the City Council for adoption. - C. Design guidelines for the Design overlay zone are assigned to the Design Commission, who will make a recommendation to City Council require a recommendation from the Design Commission before being submitted to the City Council for adoption.
+In some cases, a joint hearing with the Design and Planning and Sustainability commissions is required.
+See 33.740.020. - D. Historic Landmark and Conservation Landmark designation and removal and Significant Resource identification and removal are assigned to the Historic Landmarks Commission, who will make a recommendation to City Council. - DE.
 Final action on all legislative land use reviews is by the City Council.